espressif/esp-idf/docs/en/api-guides/wifi.rst

       * - ssid_len
         - Length of SSID; if ssid_len is 0, check the SSID until there is a termination character.
 If ssid_len > 32, change it to 32; otherwise, set the SSID length according to ssid_len.
       * - channel
-        - Channel of AP; if the channel is out of range, the Wi-Fi driver defaults the channel to channel 1.
+        - Channel of AP; if the channel is out of range, the Wi-Fi driver defaults to channel 1.
 So, please make sure the channel is within the required range.
 For more details, refer to `Wi-Fi Country Code`_.
       * - authmode
         - Auth mode of ESP AP; currently, ESP AP does not support AUTH_WEP.
 If the authmode is an invalid value, AP defaults the value to WIFI_AUTH_OPEN.
       * - ssid_hidden